 A generic drug is a prescription drug that has the same active ingredients as the brand name drug.
-Generally, generics work just as well as the brand name drug and usually cost less.
-There are generic drug substitutes available for many brand name drugs
+Since biological products are more complex than typical drugs, instead of having a generic form, they have alternatives that are called biosimilars.
+Generally, generics and biosimilars work just as well as the brand name drug and usually cost less.
+There are generic drug substitutes available for many brand name drugs There are biosimilar alternatives for some biological products.

-What is not on the Drug List?
+What is not on the "Drug List"?